mneubrand/mneubrand.github.io/_hikes/2015-08-07-Ohlone-Wilderness-Thru-Hike.md

 ![Climb to Boyd Camp]({{ site.url }}/img/hikes/ohlone/6.jpg)
 *Climb to Boyd Camp*

 From Boyd's camp the next mile went downhill a little bit until we reached the beginning of a section that's called "Big Burn" on the map.
-They were not kidding.
+The map is not kidding.
 Big Burn is by far the toughest part of the entire hike with over a 1000 feet elevation gain and some really steep sections.
 We went through a lot of water and I was really glad when we reached Schlieper Rock at the end.

 From that point on things flattened out and our pace and mood picked up again.
 Roughly 5 more miles to go until Rose Peak.